Zambia - Livingstone

-Upload your CV and a motivation letter (both in English) in ONE PDF-document, naming it “firstname.surname” (e.g. “frida.kahlo.pdf”).
+Please upload your CV and a motivation letter, both in English, in a single PDF document named 'firstname.surname' (for example, 'frida.kahlo.pdf'), to the application form.
 Introduce yourself in the motivation letter (1 page A4), and mention one or two preferences regarding the project destination, as well as why you are interested in going to these countries.

 The two application periods help us to organize the interviews so we can ensure that you will have the best possible experience with PIECES and receive all necessary information on time.

 Interviews of Volunteer Candidates

 Your English level will be tested while we get get to know you.
 We will also assess if you are fit for teaching at one of our projects.
 The interviews will take place on a weekly basis.
 If you meet our internal application standards we will send you a selection of possible interview time slots from which you will be able to freely choose.
 The later you apply the less choices you will have so keep this in mind when applying at the end of our applicaiton period.
 The interviews will take place online (Zoom) or at the University of St. Gallen.

 Volunteers will receive a confirmation e-mail with the final Board decision and respective details (including volunteering contract and further travel details).

 The Volunteer Bootcamp will take place in person at the University of St. Gallen.
 During the duration of the bootcamp you will receive the tools required to effectively teach and communicate in a foreign environment.
 Former volunteers will also give you insights and personal advice for your specific project destination.
 You will also get the opportunity to meet your new volunteering team members.
 Attending the Bootcamp is mandatory for all prospective volunteers!